karamarnell/developers/app/install/qordoba-cli-jenkins-i18n.md

     Once this is done, make sure to rename `config.yaml` to `.qordoba.yml`.<br/>
     **Note**: _Notice that **.yaml** changes to **.yml**_

-    Once this is done, edit the file to add your source paths and optionally your output paths:
+    Edit the file to add your source paths and optionally your output paths:

     ```yaml
      #Example .qordoba.yml file after adding push and pull edits.